 I believe if I achieve what I desire, I will…

 Answer the above questions without taking time to analyze/think about them.
 Afterwards analyze your answers to see what is causing you to self sabotage.

-Work every day on your self esteem so you may discover what it is you really like, what your strengths are, what are your REAL needs.
+Work every day on your self esteem so you may discover what it is you really like, what your strengths are, what your real needs are.

-After identifying the causes of your self sabotaging behaviour, replace the negative phrases (example; am afraid of…) for something positive.
-Think about a person you really admire, impose the fears you have on that person, and picture yourself seating in front of them, now tell that person all the positive things you see; you would be gentle right?, well then do the same for you, after all the first person you should be gentle with is yourself!.
+After identifying the causes of your self sabotaging behavior, replace the negative phrases (example; am afraid of…) for something positive.
+Think about a person you really admire, impose the fears you have on that person and picture yourself seating in front of them, now tell that person all the positive things you see; you would be gentle right?
+Well then do the same for you, after all the first person you should be gentle with is yourself!

 Play devil’s advocate, analyze what benefits do you get from self sabotaging.

 When doing the above exercise do not be hard on yourself.
 Do not put yourself down or blame yourself for anything; the past is the past.